PennockTech/fingerd/AttackSurface.md

 the first newline character and ignore anything thereafter.
 Thus no newline-injection should be possible.

+Each request before the first newline is whitespace separated but the contents of each field must be assumed malicious until proven otherwise.
+In particular, directory separator characters should be prohibited.
+Against that, UTF-8 home-directories might as well be allowed.  `/home/观音` is as valid as `/home/hera`.
+We only block known directory separator characters, `/` and `\`.
+No escape-decoding is performed, so no other forms of the directory separators are believed to be representable.
+If a UTF-8 normalization layer within the file-system interprets a directory separator out of an octet other than 0x2F then that's a file-system bug.

+We disallow ASCII NUL in a username.
+We do not treat `@` specially, as we do not implement remote finger lookup so there's no reason to reject it.

 We impose time-limits, as well as size limits, on this reading of data.

 Although the protocol specifies CRLF line termination, if our request was only